christophertkl/blog.skylight/_posts/2021-06-20-skillshare2.md

 categories: [learning]
 layout: post
 comments: true
+toc: true
 ---

+*This post is part 3 of a series of posts, discussing some lessons in my 3-week long exploration of Skillshare courses.
+The summary of the lessons learnt can be found [here](https://christophertkl.github.io/blog.skylight/learning/meta/2021/06/25/skillshare_reflection.html).*

 This Skillshare course, **Productivity for Creatives: Build a System that Brings Out Your Best**, is the second subject in my series of course summaries.
 It focuses on the building of systems, that we can rely on to produce quality work.